Cessna 206: Modifications

 In April 2007, Thielert announced that the European Aviation Safety Agency had granted a Supplemental Type Certificate (STC) for conversion of Cessna 206s to the Thielert V-8 diesel powerplant.
 The STC allows conversion of the following models: U206F and TU206F with the 300 hp powerplant, and the U206G, TU206G, 206H and T206H with the 310 hp version.
 This modification does not require any changes to the engine cowling.
 In May 2008, Thielert entered insolvency proceedings, so the future availability of this diesel conversion is uncertain.

 Soloy Aviation Solutions offers a turboprop conversion for some 206/207 models with the 418 shp Rolls-Royce/Allison M250 engine/gearbox package.
 However, extensive engine cowl modifications are required.

 Atlantic Aero offers an FAA STC conversion to the Continental IO-550 powerplant.
 No cowl modifications are required.

 Both Kenmore Air (Edo floats) and Wipaire (Wipline floats) offer seaplane conversions.

 Variants

+Cessna has historically used model years similar to U.S. auto manufacturers, with sales of new models typically starting a few months prior to the actual calendar year.